Setting up your own private practice doesn’t have to be so hard.

 When I was 14 (which also happened to be the year I decided I wanted to become a therapist) my father taught me how to manage the books for our family business.
 It turned out that I was equally as fascinated with all the ins and outs of running a small business as I was with understanding the people around me.

-I attended the Adler School of Professional Psychology (now Adler University) and received my Master of Arts in Counselling Psychology.
-From the beginning I tailored my program towards starting my own practice, and the clients I wanted to work with.
+When the time was right, I attended Adler University and received my Master of Arts in Counselling Psychology.
+Right from the beginning, I tailored my experience towards starting my own practice, and the clients I wanted to work with.
 While taking multiple training workshops and certifications in the community to specialize my counselling skills, I also did a double practicum totalling 1100 hrs – one as an Associate in a private practice agency, and one as a Counsellor-on-staff at an in-patient addictions treatment centre.
 Once my practicums were complete, I continued working at both sites.

-Within two months of graduating, I also opened the doors of my own private practice specializing in Relationships, Sex Therapy and Addictions with specific focus in working with Adult Children of Alcoholics (ACOA).
-By six months, I moved into my own full-time space and my practice was filled to capacity.
+Within two months of graduating, I also opened the doors of my own private practice.
+At that time, I was specializing in Relationships, Sex Therapy and Addictions with specific focus in working with Adult Children of Alcoholics (ACOA).
+Within six months, I moved into my own full-time space and my practice was filled to capacity.

 Once my own practice was established, I began coaching and mentoring other colleagues as they began setting up their practices.
 Often a simple change in process or mindset can be the difference between launching with a bang or a fizzle.
 Here those tips, tool and techniques are available to you too.

-In addition to my clinical practice and The Business of Helping, I am on the Research Ethics Board and Adjunct Faculty for Adler University, on the Board of Directors for the Technology in Counselling Chapter of the Canadian Counselling & Psychotherapy Association, a member of the BC Association of Clinical Counsellors Communications Sub-Committee, and Co-Author of the book “Heads Up: Increase your sexual confidence, expand your sexual repertoire, and get the real low-down on oral sex” released in February 2016.
+In addition to my clinical practice and The Business of Helping, I am on the Research Ethics Board for Adler University, on the Board of Directors for the Technology in Counselling Chapter of the Canadian Counselling & Psychotherapy Association, Chairperson for the Communications Committee and member of the Advisory Council for the BC Association of Clinical Counsellors, and Co-Founder of the award-winning Westland Academy of Clinical Sex Therapy.

 If you’ve made it this far, I will answer the questions that are probably burning in your brain – yes I do sleep, and yes I do have a life outside of work (and if we work together, you will too!)
-I spend my free time filling my soul by climbing up rocks, skiing down mountains, diving under the sea and traveling the globe.
+My latest loves include competitive yacht racing, scuba diving, and traveling the globe.

 You can reach me fastest by email me at connect@thebusinessofhelping.com if you want to discuss options for creating your dream practice today.